vahidAK/NanoMethPhase/README.md

 [Trio_To_PhaseVCF_4FemaleChild.sh](https://github.com/vahidAK/NanoMethPhase/tree/master/scripts)
 or
 [Trio_To_PhaseVCF_4MaleChild.sh](https://github.com/vahidAK/NanoMethPhase/tree/master/scripts)
 script to make a mock phased vcf file and use it as input for NanoMethPhase.
+We recommend using high-quality PASS SNVs vcf files as input.
 Also, sometimes vcf files might contain homozygous reference genotypes (0/0) or other genotypes (e.g. ./.), so in this case keep only heterozygous and homozygous alternate genotypes in your input VCFs.

 **NOTE:** Currently, NanoMethPhase requires a single sample vcf file in which phase information of SNVs in 10th column indicated by "|" (e.g. 0|1 or 1|0).
 For more information about the input vcf file please read issue [#1](https://github.com/vahidAK/NanoMethPhase/issues/1).
 ## 4- Detecting Haplotype Methylome